-We advocate for ending gender based violence by increase awareness of the causes and consequences of violence.
+We advocate for ending gender-based violence by increasing awareness of the causes and consequences of violence.
 We also promote the need for changing norms and behavior of men and boys, whilst advocating for gender equality and women’s human rights.

 We have a unique and holistic method of tackling Gender Based Violence through the development and implementation of a series of initiatives, providing preventive measures in education and community service to reduce the high incidence.

 We support survivors by offering access to shelters, health services, provision legal aid, counselling and other essential services to ensure the physical and mental recuperation of victims.
 We visit and cater to victims of abuse through encouragement, counselling and provision of basic needs